knabben/blog/content/2024/0104/_index.md

 +++
-title = "Day 1 - Kubernetes Windows Nodes"
-description = "Tips and ideas on setting up a development environment for Kubernetes Windows nodes" date = "2024-01-04"
+title = "Kubernetes Windows Nodes" description = "Tips and ideas on setting up a development environment for Kubernetes Windows nodes" date = "2024-01-04"
 +++